RafaeRamirez/Employee_Management_System-TalentoPlus-S.A.S/README.md

   `Documento, Nombres, Apellidos, FechaNacimiento, Direccion, Telefono, Email, Cargo, Salario, FechaIngreso, Estado, NivelEducativo, PerfilProfesional, Departamento`
 - Current model ignores `FechaNacimiento` (not stored); the rest are mapped and upserted.
 Departments are created on the fly if they do not exist.

+## IA (Gemini or other provider)
+- Configurable external model via `AI__ApiUrl` and `AI__ApiKey` (e.g., Gemini `https://generativelanguage.googleapis.com/v1/models/gemini-pro:generateContent`).
+- The model only interprets the intent (departamento/estado/cargo/todos) and the final count is always computed against the real database (no hallucinated data).
+- If the AI endpoint/key is missing or fails, a deterministic heuristic is used.

 ## API overview
 - Public:
   - `GET /api/departments`